learn-co-curriculum/applying-gradient-descent-lab/README.md

 plot([revenues_per_budgets_trace, initial_regression_trace], revenues_layout)
 ```

 By now we should be able to guess the next step: quantify how well this line matches our data.
-We'll write a function called `regression_revenue_error` that, provided a movie and an `m` and `b` value of a regression line, returns the difference between our `initial_regression_lines`'s expected revenue and the actual revenue error.
+We'll write a function called `regression_revenue_error` that, provided a movie and an `m` and `b` value of a regression line, returns the difference between our `initial_regression_lines`'s expected revenue and the actual revenue.

 ```python